OpenRiskNet/home/openshift/ansible-simple-two.md

 you can follow the steps described in the **Deploy OpenShift** section of the [Ansible one node](ansible-simple-one.md) sister document.

-This step is likely to take a few minutes.
+The above orchestration step is likely to take about 15 minutes.

 ### After installation
 You should be able to `ssh` to the master node and use the command-line